Using Mimick

 FASTA input fasta file(s) REQUIRED

--o --output-prefix simulated/SIM output file prefix
+-o --output-prefix simulated/ output file prefix

--O --output-type varies output format of FASTQ files
+-f --format varies output format of FASTQ files

--S --seed random seed for simulation optional and useful for reproducibility
+-s --seed random seed for simulation optional and useful for reproducibility

 -t --threads 2 number of threads to use for simulation

---coverage 30 mean coverage target for simulated data
+-g --genomic-coverage 30 mean coverage target for simulated data

---stdev 50 standard deviation of --distance
+-d --insert-stdev 50 standard deviation of --distance

--a --molecule-attempts 300 number of attempts to create a molecule with <70% ambiguous bases before exiting with an error
+-A --molecule-attempts 300 number of attempts to create a molecule with <70% ambiguous bases before exiting with an error

--c --molecule-coverage 0.2 mean percent coverage per molecule if <1, else mean number of reads per molecule
+-C --molecule-coverage 0.2 mean percent coverage per molecule if <1, else mean number of reads per molecule

--m --molecule-length 80000 mean length of molecules in bp, drawn from exponential distribution
+-L --molecule-length 80000 mean length of molecules in bp, drawn from exponential distribution

--n --molecules-per 3 mean number of unrelated molecules per barcode, drawn from an exponential distribution.
+-N --molecules-per 3 mean number of unrelated molecules per barcode, drawn from an exponential distribution.
 If negative, (e.g. -2) will be fixed for that number

--s --singletons 0 proportion of barcodes will only have a single read pair
+-S --singletons 0 proportion of barcodes will only have a single read pair

 # Required Arguments